Lord's: 21st-century developments

+Lord's has hosted the final of The Hundred since 2021.

 Lord's hosted its one-hundredth Test match in June 2000, with England defeating the West Indies by two wickets; the match was also notable for the 21 wickets which fell on the second day, the most to fall in a day at a Lord's Test since 1888.
 The ground also hosted the University Match over three days for the last time in 2000, after which the match alternated between Fenner's at Cambridge and University Parks at Oxford.
 This fixture continues at Lord's since 2001 as a one-day limited overs match.
 At the start of the 21st-century, the Lord's slope which offers advantage to both seam and swing bowlers from the Pavilion and Nursery Ends respectively, was under threat of being levelled due to the advent of drop-in pitches.
 However, the MCC resisted these calls as levelling the pitch would require the rebuilding of Lord's and would mean Test cricket would not be able to be played there for five years.
 The outfield was notorious for becoming waterlogged due to its clay soil, resulting in considerable lost match time.
 The entire outfield was relaid in the winter of 2002 with the clay soil being replaced with sand, which has improved drainage.
 Lord's hosted its first T20 match in the second edition of the Twenty20 Cup in 2004.
 In 2005 the International Cricket Council (formerly the Imperial Cricket Conference) headquarters, which had been located at Lord's since its foundation in 1909, were closed and moved to the Dubai Sports City in the United Arab Emirates.